 If you’re in the Clinton Hill or Fort Greene area, this is already your favorite local Italian spot.
 The restaurant is an old pharmacy turned into an extremely charming place, and the Northern Italian food is great.
 There’s also an excellent and reasonably priced wine list.
 This place hits all the cozy, rustic, neighborhood notes just right.

 Aita is on a corner in Clinton Hill, and it’s the sort of place you wish you had on your block.
-If you need a quaint, casual place to share some very good seasonal Italian food with a date or some friends (and you happen to be in Clinton Hill), Aita is an excellent choice.
+If you need a quaint, casual place to share some very good seasonal Italian food with a date or some friends, Aita is an excellent choice.

 A casual Italian go-to in the Carroll Gardens area.
 There’s nothing incredibly notable about this place, but that’s the point – and the food is always fresh.